Minerva-007/Minerva-007/README.md

 ## What I do

 ### Mechanical Engineering
-My major is in renewable energy resources, with a paper published in my university's conference.
+My major is in renewable energy resources, with a paper published in ICME UET 2022.
 Following is a list of interests:
 - Renewable energy resources
 	- Resource assessment, prediction, utilization.
 - Thermofluid simulations